morassman/process-palette/README.md

-successOutput|The format of the output when the process returned with an exit status of 0.|"{stdout}" errorOutput|The format of the output when the process returned with a non-0 exit status.|"{stderr}" fatalOutput|The format of the output when the command could not be executed at all.|"Failed to execute : {fullCommand}\n{stdout}\n{stderr}"
+successOutput|The format of the output when the process returned with an exit status of 0.|"{stdout}" errorOutput|The format of the output when the process returned with a non-0 exit status.|"{stderr}" fatalOutput|The format of the output when the command could not be executed at all.|"Failed to execute : {fullCommand}\n{stdout}\n{stderr}" stream|Indicate whether the output should be streamed.
+If this is false then the output will be formatted and sent to the target only after the process completes.
+If it is true then the output, both standard and error, will be streamed to the target without any formatting applied.|false

 The following properties relate to the messages shown after a command is executed.
 Giving any of these a value of `null` will prevent that message from being shown.